irods/irods_docs/docs/getting_started/installation.md

 $ (sudo) python3 /var/lib/irods/scripts/setup_irods.py
 ~~~

-The `setup_irods.py` script will ask for information in four (possibly five) sections:
+The `setup_irods.py` script will ask for information in sections, the number of which depends on the server role and options passed to the script:

 1. Service Account
     - Service Account User